poldrack/poldrack.github.io/index.md

-I'm Russ Poldrack, Professor of Psychology at Stanford.
+I'm Russ Poldrack, [Professor of Psychology at Stanford](https://profiles.stanford.edu/russell-poldrack).
+This is where I blog about various things: neuroscience, psychology, reproducibility and open science, data science, and life.